ianstormtaylor/slate/packages/slate-react/src/plugins/ANDROID.md

 Fixed by setting `isComposing` from the `onCompositionEnd` event until the `requestAnimationFrame` callback is executed.

-## DOM recreated when suggestion selected on text entirely within a `strong` tag
+## DOM breaks when suggestion selected on text entirely within a `strong` tag

 Touch anywhere in the bold word "rich" in the example.
 Select an alternative recommendation and we get a failure.